-We are offering two scheduled dates for the 2018 early ice season, but we are also able to schedule this program as a Private Ice Guiding program at a 1:1 or 2:1 ratio.
+We are offering four scheduled dates for the 2019 early ice season, but we are also able to schedule this program as a Private Ice Guiding program at a 1:1 or 2:1 ratio.
 Many participants add a third day of instruction and climbing either before or after the course as well.

 Early Season Ice Course Itinerary

 Meet at 0730 at our shop in at 725 Main St. in Ouray.
 We recommend grabbing breakfast and/or lunch from Backstreet Bagel across street.
 Your Course Leader will give you a quick briefing, help you fill out a couple forms, and fit you in whatever demo/rantal equipment you might need.

 You will then carpool to the Skylight for a full day of climbing & instruction.
 Return to the shop is usually between 1500 and 1600 depending on the group.

 The first day generally covers: Movement skills for up to WI4 terrain, anchoring, screw placement, belaying, knots, and tons more.

 Meet at 0730, carpool to the Silverton area.
 We’ll climb a backcountry route in either Eureka Canyon or South Mineral Creek.
 Options include Stairway to Heaven, Direct North Face, Snowblind, Campground Couloirs, Whorehouse Ice Hose, and more.